 A sherpa doesn't need you to know they've climbed Everest twelve times.
 They just get you up the mountain.
 Our expertise is in the result, never in the display of it.

-Every shortlist has the same shape.
+At the table, every shortlist has the same shape.
 One bottle to play it safe.
 One to stretch a little.
 One to level up the evening when the moment calls for it.
 Tell us what the table is doing, and we fit the wine to it.

-The live product runs at local-sherpa.com.
 Currently in closed beta with thirty-one Palm Beach venues.

 Chavignol chalk, lean stone fruit, the one everyone at the table will like.
 You will not get a complaint here.